adamhinton/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+  Stateful components manage their own internal state.
+They extend React Component.
+Functional components don't use state, so if you don't need state but only need props for instance, or nothing at all, use a functional component.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount is called when the component first mounts to the browser. componentWillUpdate calls any time the component updates, like when state changes.

 3. Define stateful logic.
+  Stateful logic is functions or any kind of code that affects or has to do with state. useState or other hooks, for instance.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  Arrange: Bringing in the component you want to test, for instnace.
+Like render(<useForm/>).

+  Act: Defining variables, userEvents, things like that.
+Defining what you want to test.

+  Assert: Telling your test what you expect to see.
+For instnace, that I expect a form to be in the document.